 If you answered yes to any of these questions, then your ability to obtain a life insurance policy will be much more difficult.
 This is why I recommend preparing for a life insurance application in advance through proper eating, exercise, and efficient insulin therapy to ensure that you have a chance at getting an affordable policy.

-What if Your A1C is High & You Have Diabetic Complications?
+What If Your A1C Is High and You Have Diabetic Complications?

 I’ve said that the best scenario for a type 1 diabetic shopping for life insurance coverage is when they are in good health with little or no other health issues and with a low A1C – that is really the ultimate combination for someone with type 1 diabetes who is applying for life insurance.